huseyineskan/RestCountries-Api-Project-with-React/README.md

 # RestCountries Api Project with React

-We pull country information from the free API.
+We get country information using the https://restcountries.com/v3.1/all API.

 ## Description